Optimal Policies for Convex Symmetric Stochastic Dynamic Teams and their Mean-field Limit: Symmetric LQG dynamic teams

-where $\underline{\gamma}_{T}^{i}=(\gamma^{i}_{0:T-1})$ for $i=1,2$, and $R,\tilde R>0$ and $Q \geq 0$.
-Assume the information for each decision maker is $I_{t}^{i}=\{{y}^{i}_{t}, {y}_{\downarrow t}^{i}\}$, where ${y}_{t}^{i}=H_{t}\underline\zeta^{i}+\sum_{j=0}^{T-1}D_{tj}u_{j}^{i}$, $\underline{\zeta}^{i}=(x_{0}^{i},w_{0:T-1}^{i})$. \end{itemize} In the following, we show that the above dynamic teams are symmetrically optimal under sufficient conditions on the observations and initial states. \begin{corollary} For a fixed $T$, consider a finite horizon team problem defined above as ($\mathcal{P}_{T}$) (see \eqref{eq:1.1}).
-If $x_{0}^{1}$ and $x_{0}^{2}$ are exchangeable zero mean Gaussian random vectors and $w^{i}_{t}$s are i.i.d.
-Gaussian random vectors for $i=1,2$, and independent for all $t=0,\dots, T-1$ and also independent of initial states, then the dynamic team is symmetrically optimal. \end{corollary} \begin{proof} Since the dynamic team is LQG with partially nested information structure, static reduction exists and the cost is convex in policies under a static reduction \cite{HoChu} and Theorem \ref{the:cp}(iii).
-Assumption \ref{assump:3.1} is satisfied following from\eqref{eq:1.1}.
-In the following, we show assumptions of Theorem \ref{the:3.1} hold.
-Follows from the hypothesis that disturbances are independent random vectors and also independent of initial states, and the assumption that $x_{0}^{1}$ and $x_{0}^{2}$ are exchangeable and the hypothesis that $w^{i}_{t}$s for $i=1,2$ are i.i.d., we have Assumption (b) holds.
-Assumption (c) holds following from Assumption \ref{the:3.1} and since given $\omega_{0}$, $(y_{0:T-1}^{1})$, is mutually independent of $(y_{0:T-1}^{2})$.
-Hence, Theorem \ref{the:3.1} completes the proof. \end{proof} Here, we consider a class of LQG dynamic teams with symmetric partially nested information structure.
-The information structure satisfying a tree structure where we utilize Corollary \ref{lem:4.4.4.4} and we obtain an explicit recursion for the optimal policy.
-Define the problem as follows: \begin{itemize}[wide = 0pt] \item[\textbf{Problem} \bf{($\mathcal{P}_{T}^{\text{tree}}$)}:] Consider a finite horizon expected cost \eqref{eq:1.1} with the information of each DM is defined as $I_{t}^{i}=\{x_{[0:t]}^{i}, u_{[0:t-1]}^{i}\}$. \end{itemize} \begin{theorem} For a fixed $T$, consider a finite horizon team problem defined as ($\mathcal{P}_{T}^{\text{tree}}$) (see \eqref{eq:1.1}).
-If ($x_{0}^{1},x_{0}^{2})$ are exchangeable with an identical zero mean Gaussian distribution and $w^{i}_{t}$s are i.i.d. zero mean Gaussian random vectors for $i=1,2$ and independent for all $t=0,\dots, T-1$ and independent of initial states, then
+In the following, we show that the above dynamic teams are symmetrically optimal under sufficient conditions on the observations and initial states. \begin{corollary} For a fixed $T$, consider a finite horizon team problem defined above as ($\mathcal{P}_{T}$).
+If $x_{0}^{1}$ and $x_{0}^{2}$ are exchangeable zero mean Gaussian random vectors and $w^{i}_{t}$s and $v^{i}_{t}$s are i.i.d.
+Gaussian random vectors for $i=1,2$ and independent for all $t=0,\dots, T-1$ and also independent of initial states, then the dynamic team is symmetrically optimal. \end{corollary} \begin{proof} Since the dynamic team is LQG with a partially nested information structure, a static reduction exists and the expected cost is convex in policies under static reductions (see \cite{HoChu} and Theorem \ref{the:cp}(iii)).
+Assumption \ref{assump:3.1} is satisfied following from \eqref{eq:1.1}.
+We need to show assumptions of Theorem \ref{the:3.1} hold.
+Following from the hypothesis on disturbances and initial states, Assumption (b) holds.
+Assumption (c) holds following from Assumption \ref{the:3.1} and since given $(x_{0}^{1}, x_{0}^{2})$, $(y_{0:T-1}^{1}, y_{0:T-1}^{2})$ are independent.
+Hence, Theorem \ref{the:3.1} completes the proof. \end{proof}